Minakoaino/Sentiment-Analysis-Simple-App/README.md

 ### This is a simple app that predicts the sentiment of a greek phrase.

 The model has been trained in covid-19 vaccine greek tweets with **Support Vector Machines** classifier.
-It predicts if the input phrase is positive negative or neutral and returns the result.
+<br>The input is the text that the user types.
+<br>The output we get is whether the sentiment is positive, negative or neutral.

 How to run this app:
 * Clone this repository